 Gina's expert tip: Look for a Panther Crossing sign on Daniels Parkway as a marker for the turn into this obscure industrial park

 Owned by fourth-generation farmers, Southern Fresh is on valuable real estate along the Daniels Corridor in Fort Myers.
 The family sold much of the land for high-end development but kept this small parcel, now a hot spot for local agritourism.
 The farm always has some kind of fall festival and is full of seasonal produce; the pumpkin patch makes for great photos.
 Plants are grown in traditional methods as well as vertical containers.
 You might even get to taste real Florida sugar cane when you visit as well as local bison and beef.
 Kids love it here.
 Not only is there a playground but also a petting zoo.
-You'll find prepared foods, gifts with Florida flare and entertainment year-round.
+Adults love it too, especially the on-site micro brewery.

 Recommended for Things to Do in Fall because: Agritourism is growing in popularity and Southern Fresh embraces it with more than produce, but also fun activities for the entire family.

 Gina's expert tip: Friday nights at the farm include entertainment and food trucks.